 - Color – you can adjust the text or background color of a block

-If we focus on the “Turn into”, you will find a list of block types that you can change your existing block into.
+If we focus on the “Turn into,” you will find a list of block types to change your existing block.
 In the example below, the tick next to Heading 2 indicates the current block type.

 What Is A Synced Block In Notion?

-A synced block is a block, or groups of blocks that can be copied to other areas of your workspace and they are all kept in sync.
+A synced block is a block or group of blocks that can be copied to other areas of your workspace and kept in sync.

 Synced blocks are helpful for placing identical content across several pages – for example, a navigation bar menu.
-You’ll only need to update your menu once and it’s updated across Notion.
-Pro tip – you don’t need to update the original source either.
+You’ll only need to update your menu once, and it will update across Notion.
+Pro-tip – you don’t need to update the original source either.

-You can start by creating a synced block from scratch or by converting an existing block into a synced block.
+You can start by creating a synced block from scratch or converting an existing one into a synced one.

 New Synced Block